VECTOR Library

 Public Health Agencies

-Materials from federal, state, and local public health agencies that are responsible for protecting public health and providing guidance on disease prevention and control.
+Materials from federal, state, and local public health agencies responsible for protecting public health and providing guidance on disease prevention and control.

 Examples: CDC guidelines, state health department resources, and local health authority educational materials.